Heist/scout-dev/README.md

 from your command line, within $> scout-dev:

 -- mkdir yourNewDir && cd yourNewDir
--- mongodump --db scoutApp ( this takes a backup of the database )
+-- mongodump --db field_guide_app ( this takes a backup of the database )

 **To Wipe Your Local Database:**